Cultural discourse about the Gaza genocide: Media complicity

 Shimon Riklin of Channel 14 who has been cited as an example of extreme rhetoric in Israeli media.

 Scholars, journalists, media analysts, and human rights advocates have accused various media outlets, mainly western, of complicity in the genocide of Palestinians in Gaza through media imperialism.
 Others have situated the biases of Western media outlets within a long history of downplaying and excusing the oppression of Palestinians.
 According to a report published by the Muslim Council of Britain's Centre for Media Monitoring analysing the language used in coverage of the Israeli assault on Gaza, "occupied territories" appeared more often in Al Jazeera English's coverage than in all US or UK news outlets combined, and that emotive language was 11 times more likely to be used in descriptions of Israeli victims than of Palestinian victims.

 Several Israeli media outlets have been accused of incitement to genocide.
 In September 2024, Zulat for Equality and Human Rights and two other Israeli organisations compiled a list of statements made on Channel 14, which included over 50 advocating for genocide against Palestinians and more than 150 calling for or supporting war crimes and crimes against humanity, and submitted it to Israel's Attorney General.
 The channel frequently referred to Gazan civilians as "terrorists" and "legitimate targets" in its broadcasts and on social media, with its website displaying a statistic labeled "the number of terrorists we've eliminated", reflecting the total number of Palestinians reported killed by Gaza's Health Ministry.
 Shimon Riklin, a Channel 14 anchor, publicly advocated for Israel to commit more war crimes.
 This rhetoric has been referenced in South Africa's genocide case against Israel at the International Court of Justice.
+In May 2025, the Israeli organizations petitioned the High Court of Justice of Israel, alleging that Channel 14 has repeatedly aired statements amounting to incitement to genocide and becoming "an engine of incitement to war crimes, violence, and racism."
+The petition claims that law enforcement bodies have failed to investigate despite months of documented complaints, citing more than 250 examples of on-air calls for mass killing or destruction in Gaza.